MangoDefiLLC/mangoContracts/README.md

-    -router will send the fee amount , hasno other power in the contract or it should -Token need to interact with token contract to call burning function -Referral the manager should be able to MANGO and fund the referral contract
+    -router will send the fee amount , hasno other power in the contract or it should -Token need to interact with token contract to call burning function -Referral the manager should be able to MANGO and fund the referral contract **note WARNING** manager should not hold mango tokens as function like burn get the amount to burn by calling token.balanceOf(address(manager))
+    this takes al mangos tokens in the contract and burns them

 ## Roles